-Great exercises to develop a strong core are the big, compound exercises such squats, deadlifts, power cleans and snatches, kettlebell swings, kettlebell windmills, and similar.
+Great exercises to develop a strong core are the big, compound exercises such as squats, deadlifts, power cleans and snatches, kettlebell swings and kettlebell windmills.
 Another simple way to test or strengthen your core without any equipment is the plank.

 How to Do a Plank

 Get down on your feet and hands, knees off the ground, shoulders directly above your hands.
-Keep your body straight like a plank, don't let your hips sink low or sway.
-Start breathing deeply and hold this plank for at least 1 minute.
+Keep your body straight like a plank.
+Don't let your hips sink low or sway.
+Start breathing deeply and hold this plank for at least one minute.

 A sign of a strong core is holding the plank for two minutes or more.
 With some serious focus it's possible to hold the plain plank for five minutes—it's a worthy goal everybody can strive for.